 "Feminist."
 (Yeah, okay.
 If that's what you want to call me.
 Sure.)

 I didn't claim it.
 I didn't declare it.
 I didn't even want it at first.
+To this day it is seldom a word I use to describe myself as some believe it can never fully be claimed by men.

 It was hurled at me for caring about things like consent, harassment, or impossible beauty standards.
 It was flung at me for suggesting that victim blaming sucks or that there might be a double standard in politics.
 It was lobbed at me like a grenade because I cared about the glass ceiling or vastly, hugely, outrageously imbalanced violence between the genders.